Differentiable Point-Based Radiance Fields for Efficient View Synthesis: Appendix

-We evaluate the proposed point-based radiance representation for novel view synthesis task in two scenarios: static scenes and dynamic video scenes.
+By minimizing the Chamfer distance via gradient descent (the Adam optimizer) applied to the point positions in $S_2$, we can obtain a more accurate initial point cloud for this next frame $2$, in terms of geometry.
+After refining the positions $p_i$ in $S_2$, we can compute the top-k closest points in $S_1$ and choose the average of their corresponding spherical harmonics parameters as the initial radiance field parameter of $p_i$.
+This strategy allows us to achieve a 4$\times$ improvement in training runtime.
+We evaluate the proposed point-based radiance representation for the novel view synthesis tasks in two scenarios: static scenes and dynamic video scenes.
 In both scenarios, we assume that measurements from multiple views are available as input, either as multi-view images or as videos from multiple views.
 In this section, we validate that the proposed method outperforms existing methods in computational efficiency while allowing for rendering high-fidelity images and videos from novel views.
 In addition, we provide extensive ablations that validate architecture choices we made for the proposed method.
 We implemented the proposed method in PyTorch, see Supplementary Code.
 We use a single NVIDIA 2080Ti GPU for training in all experiments.